Gerald Ford: Assassination attempts

+Ford exiting the St. Francis Hotel in San Francisco seconds before Sara Jane Moore attempted to shoot him.

 Ford was the target of two assassination attempts during his presidency.
 In Sacramento, California, on September 5, 1975, Lynette "Squeaky" Fromme, a follower of Charles Manson, pointed a Colt .45-caliber handgun at Ford and pulled the trigger at point-blank range.
 As she did, Larry Buendorf, a Secret Service agent, grabbed the gun, and Fromme was taken into custody.
 She was later convicted of attempted assassination of the President and was sentenced to life in prison; she was paroled on August 14, 2009, after serving 34 years.

-In reaction to this attempt, the Secret Service began keeping Ford at a more secure distance from anonymous crowds, a strategy that may have saved his life seventeen days later.
-As he left the St. Francis Hotel in downtown San Francisco, Sara Jane Moore, standing in a crowd of onlookers across the street, fired a .38-caliber revolver at him.
+In reaction to this attempt, the Secret Service began keeping Ford at a more secure distance from anonymous crowds.
+On September 22, 1975, as he left the St. Francis Hotel in downtown San Francisco, Sara Jane Moore fired a .38-caliber revolver at him from across the street.
 The shot missed Ford by a few feet.
-Before she fired a second round, retired Marine Oliver Sipple grabbed at the gun and deflected her shot; the bullet struck a wall about six inches above and to the right of Ford's head, then ricocheted and hit a taxi driver, who was slightly wounded.
+Retired Marine Oliver Sipple grabbed at her gun and deflected the second shot; the bullet struck a wall about six inches above and to the right of Ford's head, then ricocheted and hit a taxi driver, who was slightly wounded.
 Moore was later sentenced to life in prison.
 She was paroled on December 31, 2007, after serving 32 years.